LunaTMT/Rock-Paper-Scissors-II/README.md

 * The game is limited to playing strictly against a bot and not another person.
 * Once the game window is closed and the program exited, all score and player data is lost

+### Bugs
+There is also a really strange bug I was unable to resolve when changing the _'rock.png'_ image to the _'newly_scaled_rock.png'_.
+The program just crashes on choice selection, i.e. when the user clicks on a button.
+If you pay attention to the game.mp4, the rock image is slightly smaller than the rest and is a little annoying when blitting between the other images as it distorts the visual impression of the other statically fixed cricles.

 ### Takeaways

 From this project I've finally come to understand state transitions more and how they relate to finite-state machines and the main game-loop.